microbus-io/fabric/docs/general/mission-statement.md

 ### Horizontal scalability

 Components at all [layers](../blocks/layers.md) of `Microbus` are horizontally scalable.
 There is no single points of failure or bottlenecks.
 At the transport layer, the messaging bus forms a full mesh so that any message traverses no more than two nodes regardless of the size of the cluster.
-At the application layer, dynamic discovery makes it trivial to add replicas of microservices and scale the solution.
+At the application layer, [dynamic service discovery](../blocks/discovery.md) makes it trivial to add replicas of microservices and scale the solution.

 ### Industry Standards